ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+tion, paid the .following tribute to his
+mother:
- me never to use any
+*M V mother asked me never to use any
 tobacco, ami I have never touched it
 from that lime to the present day : sh*
 asked rne not to game, and I have